European Lifelong Learning Indicators

 The development of the European Lifelong Learning Indicators (ELLI) is an initiative of the non-profit Bertelsmann Stiftung to monitor the state of lifelong learning in Europe.
 The main focus of the ELLI project is the ELLI Index.
 The ELLI index is an annually updated composite indicator summarizing the state of lifelong learning for European countries.
 The ELLI IT platform is an online portal that provides access to regional data related to learning and socio-economic outcomes in Europe.

 Index

 Description

 The ELLI Index is an annual measure of lifelong learning at national and sub-national levels in Europe.
 The ELLI Index is a composite index created from several other variables.
 The variables used to create the ELLI Index describe the different learning environments of school, community, work and home life.
 The variables cover the range of ages from birth to post-retirement.
-The ELLI Index measures learning in four different domains taken from the UNESCO framework completed by Jacques Delors that include learning to know, learning to do, learning to live together and learning to be.
+The ELLI Index measures learning in four different domains taken from the UNESCO framework developed by Jacques Delors that include learning to know, learning to do, learning to live together and learning to be.